Philadelphia Employment Law Lawyers

 - Benefit of any employment.

 In addition, an employer may not retaliate against anyone assisting in the enforcement of USERRA rights including testifying or making a statement in connection with a proceeding under the USERRA, even if that person has no service connection.

 If you leave your job for military service, you have the right to elect continuing or existing employer-based health plan coverage for you and your family for up to 24 months while in the military.
-Even if you don’t elect to continue coverage during your military service, you have a right to be reinstated in your employer’s health plan when you are re-employed generally without any waiting period or exclusions exist, e.g. pre-existing condition (except for service connected illness or injuries).
+Even if you don’t elect to continue coverage during your military service, you have a right to be reinstated in your employer’s health plan when you are generally re-employed without any waiting period or exclusions, e.g. pre-existing condition (except for service connected illness or injuries).

 What can I do if I have been unlawfully treated?

 There are two ways you can enforce your rights under the USERRA.
 One is filing a Complaint with the US Dept. of Labor, Veterans Training and Employment and Training Services (VETS).
 They are authorized to investigate and resolve complaints for such violations.
 You may also bypass the VETS process and bring a civil action claim against an employer for violation of the law.
 If you have any questions concerning your rights under the USERRA, contact us for a free case evaluation with one of our experienced Philadelphia employment law attorneys.